livezingy/tesstrain-win/README.md

 3. Change the foo.numbers/foo.punc/foo.wordlist in data filefolder

    The three files should be consistent with the base traineddata.
-You could download them from [langdata_lstm](https://github.com/tesseract-ocr/langdata_lstm).
+You could download them from [langdata_lstm](https://github.com/tesseract-ocr/langdata_lstm).But you need to rename them separately：New_Name.numbers/New_Name.punc/New_Name.wordlist

 4. Prepare the ground truth